VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 A backronym for `View`, `Interactor`, `Presenter`, `Entity`, and a `Router`.

-Implementation of VIPER presented in this docuemnt is highly-decoupled, follows modular design, obeys the single-responsibility principle, and is built on the interface communication pattern.
+Implementation of VIPER presented in this document is highly-decoupled, follows modular design, obeys the single-responsibility principle, and is built on the interface communication pattern.

 Decoupled objects are `ViewController`, `Presenter`, `Router`, and `Interactor`.
 Supporting declarations are `Factory`, `Parameters`, `Delegate`, and an `UIModel`.
 Even though VIPER contains `Entity` (E) in it's name, this implementation of VIPER separates scenes from the domain layer, and instead ties them to `Gateway`s via the CLEAN architecture.